Migrate data with Object Storage

 5. Upload data

-Upload data to the Object Storage using the cp command of AWS CLI, and then check if it was uploaded successfully.
+Upload data to Object Storage using the cp command of AWS CLI, and check if it is uploaded successfully.

 [sshuser@e-001-hadoop-example-hd ~]$ sudo aws --endpoint-url=https://kr.object.ncloudstorage.com s3 cp AllstarFull.csv s3://example/